comet-ml/ez-mcp-toolbox/README.md

 - `--list-metrics` - List all available metrics and exit
 - `--model MODEL` - LLM model to use for evaluation (default: gpt-3.5-turbo)
 - `--model-kwargs MODEL_KWARGS` - JSON string of additional keyword arguments for the LLM model
+- `--metric-file METRIC_FILE` - Path to a Python file containing metric definitions (alternative to using opik.evaluation.metrics)

 ### Dataset Loading